pranav270-create/pranav270-create.github.io/_pages/experience.md

 </p>

 <p style="font-size: 13px;">
-Worked with the <a href="(https://engineering.princeton.edu/faculty/niraj-jha">Jha Lab</a> at Princeton and <a href="https://prooflab.stevens.edu"> Proof Lab</a> and <a href="https://robustfieldautonomylab.github.io">Robust Field Autonomy Lab</a> at Stevens Institute of Technology to optimize the design of drones and submarines using sample efficient active learning, graph neural networks, and fitness surrogates.
+Optimized the creation and construction of drones and submarines using sample efficient active learning, graph neural networks, and fitness surrogates.
+Collaborated with the <a href="(https://engineering.princeton.edu/faculty/niraj-jha">Jha Lab</a> at Princeton and <a href="https://prooflab.stevens.edu"> Proof Lab</a> and <a href="https://robustfieldautonomylab.github.io">Robust Field Autonomy Lab</a> at Stevens Institute of Technology.
 </p>

 ##### Cleveland Clinic AI  Research
 <p style="font-size: 13px;">
-Working with the <a href="https://my.clevelandclinic.org/departments/pathology/depts/artificial-intelligence-data-science">Artificial Intelligence and Informatics in Imaging and Healthcare Lab</a> to design models that understand patient data and can assist with real-time clinical decision makking.
-Using knowledge graph sampling with contrastive pre-training and conformal probability to develop SoTA models.
+Designing models that can understand patient data and assist with real-time clinical decision makking.
+Using knowledge graph sampling with contrastive pre-training to combat the long tail of knowledge and conformal probability to provide statistical guarantees.
+Working with the <a href="https://my.clevelandclinic.org/departments/pathology/depts/artificial-intelligence-data-science">Artificial Intelligence and Informatics in Imaging and Healthcare Lab</a> to
 </p>

 ##### NASA